Cyb3r-Jak3/Clear-Cloudflare-Cache/README.md

-# Clear CloudFlare Cache 🧹
+# Clear Cloudflare Cache 🧹
 ---

-Github Action that clears cache from Cloudflare.
+Github Action that clears cache from Cloudflare. **It is recommended to use API Token over Global API Key**